 The most important part of this repair was to relocate the air-conditioning wiring harness to a safe location so that it would not rub against any grounded objects meaning no more blown fuses.
-Two things to learn from this story are, 1) if you have a blown fuse take a look at what circuit the fuse supplies, and then search for the electrical problem that caused it.
+Two things to learn from this story are, 1) if you have an open fuse take a look at what circuit the fuse supplies, and then search for the electrical problem that caused it.

 The second lesson learned is that if you have a particular fuse that continues to blow this may be a failure that others are experiencing.
 Technical service bulletins can save you a lot of time and direct you to exactly what needs fixing.